The Stars Descend

 About The Stars Descend

-The Stars Descend is a vast trail of contemporary dance performances, aimed at transforming how people see and care for our country.
-Inspired by eco-restoration efforts across the Gondwana Link, it will showcase the importance of climate action and restoring health to the land, and convey hope to audiences.
-The Stars Descend story unfolds over five regional locations from 17 March – 1 April, 2023.
+The Stars Descend created a 1000 km trail of five contemporary dance performances, aimed at transforming how people see and care for our country.
+Inspired by eco-restoration efforts across the Gondwana Link, it showcased the importance of climate action and restoring health to the land, as well as conveying hope to audiences.
+The Stars Descend story unfolded over five regional locations from 17 March – 1 April, 2023.

-Each location is a chapter in the story that has been co-created by some of Western Australia’s most impressive artists working with local community members.
+Each location is a chapter in the story co-created by some of Western Australia’s most vibrant artists, including choreographers, dancers and sound recordists, working with local community members.

-Performances will take place in spectacular outdoor settings to celebrate the rich biodiversity and ongoing restoration along the Gondwana Link’s 1000 kilometre ecological pathway.
+Performances took place in spectacular outdoor settings to celebrate the rich biodiversity and ongoing restoration along the Gondwana Link’s 1000 kilometre ecological pathway.

-We’re using stars as a powerful symbol of hope, agency, and action.
-Stars represent ideas of deep time and the interconnectedness of people and the natural world.
+Stars are a powerful symbol of hope, agency, and action, representing ideas of deep time and the interconnectedness of people and the natural world.

 Annette Carmichael projects, July 2022.
 Image: Nic Duncan